Searching ...

 Greenville-Anderson Metro

-Starting with the third most expensive region in South Carolina, the secret is out on Greenville.
-The epicenter of Upstate culture has a lot to impress with activities across all four seasons, so it’s a popular place to buy a home.
-The median housing value here was $259,600, but third-quarter real estate sold prices were at $340,000.
+Starting with the third most expensive region in South Carolina, the secret is out on Greenville, SC.
+The epicenter of Upstate culture has a lot to impress with activities across all four seasons.
+That alone makes it a popular place to buy a home.
+The median housing value here was $259,600, but third-quarter 2023 real estate sold prices were at $340,000.
 That was a 1.5% year-over-year increase.

 What makes Greenville and its metro neighbor Anderson so popular?
-The cost of living definitely plays a big role, but the quality of life you get for that price tag makes Greenville shine.
+The cost of living definitely plays a big role, as it’s ranked 9% cheaper than the national average but 2% more expensive than the South Carolina average.
+However, it’s the quality of life you get for that price tag that really makes Greenville shine.
 The downtown area bursts with energy.
 Falls Park is the epicenter for the activity, with its walking path over the Reedy River and trails connecting the downtown area.
 Live concerts and festivals pack Greenville’s calendar, with ice skating in the winter and Artisphere in the summer.
+All the green spaces and historic architecture enhance the Upstate charm.

 Plus, there’s a Zoo, public art scene, performing arts, restaurants and breweries, miles of recreational trails…so much to list!
 Residents also have a four-season climate, but mild, with year-round average temperatures at 60F.

-Besides things to do, it’s the largest public school system in the state and home to the South Carolina Governor’s School for the Arts and Humanities.
-The health care system is propped up by a teaching college, giving the Greenville metro some of the best medical care options in the upstate.
+Besides things to do, it’s the largest public school system in the state.
+Neighbor Anderson County has two of the best school districts in the state, and Greenville is home to the South Carolina Governor’s School for the Arts and Humanities.
+A teaching college props up the local healthcare access, giving the Greenville metro some of the best medical care options in the Upstate.
+It has multiple job opportunities in sectors like manufacturing and health care.

 Charleston Metro